fern-api/fern/packages/docs/docs/tutorials/express.md

 ---
-title: TypeScript Express server tutorial
+title: TypeScript Express
 ---

 <!-- markdownlint-disable MD033 MD025 MD010 -->

-This guide uses an example API for IMDb (the International Movie Database) that introduces you to using Fern.
+This guide uses an example API for [IMDb](https://www.imdb.com/title/tt0111161/) that introduces you to using Fern.
 We'll generate a TypeScript Express server and a Postman collection to implement and test our API.
-[Here's what your repo will look like](https://github.com/fern-api/fern-tutorials/tree/main/express-server-tutorial) once completing the tutorial.

-**Let's get started!**
+[**👀 Sneak peak: here's what your repo**](https://github.com/fern-api/fern-tutorials/tree/main/express-server-tutorial) will look like after completing the tutorial.

-## Step 0: Prerequisites
+### Step 0: Prerequisites

 - Install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 - Install [Postman](https://www.postman.com/downloads/)